The Home of Tibetan Buddhist Texts in Translation

 ཟབ་མོའི་རྣལ་འབྱོར་ལ་གཞོལ་བར་མི་ནུས་པའི་ལས་དང་པོ་པའམ། རྣལ་འབྱོར་ཟབ་མོ་ལ་འཇུག་པས་ཀྱང་ཐུན་མཚམས་རྣམས་སུ་ཆེ་བའི་ཡོན་ཏན་ལ་བསྔགས་པའི་ཚུལ་གྱིས་གདོན་པར་འདོད་པས་དད་པ་དང༌། ངེས་འབྱུང་དང༌། བྱང་ཆུབ་ཀྱི་སེམས་གཉིས་ཡིད་ལ་བྱས་ཏེ།

-Beginners who do not practice the profound yoga, and even practitioners of the profound yoga taking breaks between sessions, who wish to recite the tantra as a praise to Mañjuśrī's formidable qualities, should begin by giving rise to a sense of faith, renunciation, and twofold bodhicitta while reciting the following phrases three times in order to take refuge and generate bodhicitta:
+Beginners who do not practice the profound yoga, and even practitioners of the profound yoga taking breaks between sessions, who wish to recite the tantra as a praise to Mañjuśrī's formidable qualities, should begin by generating a sense of faith, renunciation, and twofold bodhicitta while reciting the following phrases three times in order to take refuge and generate bodhicitta:

 བླ་མ་སངས་རྒྱས་ཆོས་ཚོགས་ལ། །